-Admittedly, we were skeptical at first, but performing big deadlifts and squats in these is better than going barefoot, or slipping around the gym in socks.
-The wide shape allows the big toe to stabilise (like it should), while the sole allows the user to make micro adjustments for the perfect platform during big lifts.
+Admittedly, we were sceptical at first, but performing big deadlifts and squats in these is better than going barefoot, or slipping around the gym in socks.
+The wide shape allows the big toe to stabilise (like it should), while the sole allows the user to make micro-adjustments for the perfect platform during big lifts.

-Better still, they are stupidly flexible, so assist in reducing potential toe cramp and discomfort when performing split squats or lunges, where the toes curl curl with every rep or movement.
+Better still, they are stupidly flexible, so assist in reducing potential toe cramps and discomfort when performing split squats or lunges, where the toes curl with every rep or movement.

 Weirdly, the latest Metcon shoe has lost the neoprene-esque ankle support of the model we previously adored, but it still retains the broad flat sole, which makes it great for powerful lifting moves.